telerik/winforms-docs/knowledge-base/draw-rectangle-in-pdf-with-context-menu.md

 ---
 title: How to Get the Context Menu's Coordinates and Draw a Rectangle in PdfViewer
-description: This article shows how you can get top left location of the context menu and draw a rectangle in the WinForms PdfViewer.
+description: This article shows how you can get the top left location of the context menu and draw a rectangle in the WinForms PdfViewer.
 type: how-to
 page_title: How to Get the Context Menu's Coordinates and Draw a Rectangle in PdfViewer
 slug: draw-rectangle-in-pdf-with-context-menu